 Kappa Coronae Borealis, based on Herschel PACS observations at 100 μm.
 North is up and east is left.
 The star is in the centre of the frame (not visible in this graphic) with an excess of infrared emission detected around it, interpreted as a dusty debris disc containing asteroids and/or comets.
 The inclination of the planetary system is constrained at an angle of 60º from face-on.

-ESA's Compact Payload Test Range for antenna testing.
+ESA’s Hertz Hybrid European RF and Antenna Test Zone for antenna testing, formerly known as the Compact Payload Test Range.
 Metal walls screen outside radio signals while spiky foam interior cladding absorbs radio signals internally to create conditions simulating the infinite void of space.

 This colour-coded overhead view is based on an ESA Mars Express High-Resolution Stereo Camera digital terrain model of the Thaumasia Planum region on Mars at approximately 17°S / 296°E. The image was taken during orbit 11467 on 4 January 2013.
 The colour coding reveals the relative depth of the craters, in particular the depths of their central pits, with the left-hand crater penetrating deeper than the right (Arima crater).